matbe280/Master-Thesis/README.md

 "Clusteranalysis" contains the script used for all cluster analysis, and latex output for tables.

+"Graph party.R" contains the script used for creating the plot of voting patterns i Sweden with data from SCB.

 **Files for appendices**:

 "Lifestylevariables" contains a script I used to simply make a table over the used variables.